natureandjeweltones/natureandjeweltones.github.io/baby-merino.md

 Size: 0–3 Months

 Condition:
-Gently used and carefully maintained.
-Knit still has excellent softness, stretch, and overall fibre condition.
-Material close ups and brand/fibre labels shown in photos.
+• Gently used and carefully maintained.

+• Knit still has excellent softness, stretch, and overall fibre condition.

+•Material close ups and brand/fibre labels shown in photos.

 Please Note:
 • The tie ends were lightly stitched together for easier everyday use and can still be laid flat if preferred.